rstraser/Gryon_biocontrol_eval/README.md

-# Lab evaluation of Gryon pennsylvanicum as prospective biological control agent to Leptoglossus zontus
+# Evaluation of egg parasitoid _Hadronotus pennsylvanicus_ as prospective biocontrol agent of the leaffooted bug _Leptoglossus zonatus_

 ## Tl;dr

 * Natural enemies to insects, such as parasitic wasps, can help control pest populations in agriculure.
 * Identifying the biological and reproductive traits of a natural enemy is important to evaluate its potential success as a biocontrol agent.
-* Here, I explore these traits from parasitic wasp Gryon pennsylvanicum on its host Leptoglossus zonatus.
+* Here, I explore these traits from parasitic wasp Hadronotus pennsylvanicus on host Leptoglossus zonatus.

-This work is pending review in peer review journal,[BioControl](https://www.springer.com/journal/10526) and can be found [here](https://www.springer.com/journal/10526).
+This work is published in peer review journal,[BioControl](https://www.springer.com/journal/10526) and can be found [here](https://link.springer.com/article/10.1007/s10526-022-10131-z).

 **Citation:**

-Straser R., Daane K., Talamas E., Wilson H. 2021.
-Evaluation of _Gryon pennsylvanicum_ (Ashmead)(Hymenoptera: Platygastridae) as a biological control agent of _Leptoglossus zonatus_ Dallas (Heteroptera: Coreidae). _JournalName_ X, XXX - XXX.
+Straser, R.K., Daane, K.M., Talamas, E. Wilson, H. Evaluation of egg parasitoid _Hadronotus pennsylvanicus_ as a prospective biocontrol agent of the leaffooted bug _Leptoglossus zonatus_.
+BioControl (2022). https://doi.org/10.1007/s10526-022-10131-z

 ## Figures